pnwairfire/bluesky-web/API.md

         run_id: <guid>
     }

-### Example
+### Examples

-Since this API requires emissions data, consumption data is not required, and so has been optionally stripped from the following request
+Since this API requires emissions data, consumption data is not required, and so has been optionally stripped from the following requests

+#### Localmet and plumerise not yet run

+NOTE: passing data in without plumerise and localmet data may not be supported.
+It's TBD

     $ curl "http://$BLUESKY_API_HOSTNAME/api/v1/run/dispersion/DRI2km/" -H 'Content-Type: application/json' -d '
     {